banne227/ft_transcendence/docs/api.md

 {"username": "user","password": "password","email": "user@domain.ext"}
 ```
 ### HTTP status code
-- 200: No error
+- 200 : No error
-- 400 : The body of request is not valid.
+- 400 : The entier or an element of request body is not valid.
-- 401: The username or the email of the user is already taken
+- 401 : The username or the email of the user is already taken
+- 409 : The user is already logged.
+- 500 : Error during the creation of the user on the database

 ### Usage
-- Send the proper constructed request to `https://transcendence.42.fr/api/register`
+- Send the proper constructed request to `https://transcendence.42.fr/api/auth/register`

 <div align=left>